Markliniubility/Alexa-SongMatch/README.md

 ## Tips for playing
 You may say repeat when you did not hear the question well.
 You answer don't not be in complete sentences.
 Simple phrases would work very well.
+For exmaple, say "coke", "pepsi", "icecream", "mac", etc.
-You may stop the game anytime you would like.
+You may stop the game anytime you would like by saying stop or exit.
 We don't record your data, so feel free to be honest with the questions ;).

 ## Game Screenshots